marijnschilling/CV/README.md

 ## Education

-### Hogeschool voor de Kunsten Utrecht | Bachelor of Arts and Techonoly, Digital Media Design | 2009-2013
+### Hogeschool voor de Kunsten Utrecht | Bachelor of Arts and Technology, Digital Media Design | 2009-2013

-### Auckland University of techologies | Bachelor of Creative Technologies | 2012
+### Auckland University of technologies | Bachelor of Creative Technologies | 2012
  - Exchange program for one semester

 ### University of Utrecht | Liberal Arts & Sciences | 2006 - 2009